Cry-Tokyo/Cloudflare-DYNDNS/README.md

 ```
 ip=(
   dig #
-  curl -s ifconfig.io # You can curl any thing as long as it gives you the respon
+  curl -s ifconfig.io # You can curl any thing as long as it gives you the responpse using HTTPS
   upnpc -s | grep ^ExternalIPAddress #**DO NOT USE THIS** UPnP is inherntaly insecure only use if configured correctly
 )
 ```